ChemBioHTP/EnzyHTP/dev-tools/README.md

 # Notes about development

+## Helper Scripts

+We have developed a few helper scripts to aid developers when contributing to EnzyHTP.

 ## python imports

 When importing at the top of python files, put the non-`enzy_htp` imports at the top of and then the